LoganWillaumez/LoganWillaumez/README.md

 - Capacitor
 - Cordova

-I'm currently concentrating on the intriguing terrains of blockchain technology - truly exciting times ahead!

-🌱 I'm sharpening my skills in Solidity and venturing deeper into the sphere of blockchain, eager to harness its transformative potential.
+🌱 I'm honing my abilities in Solidity and diving deeper into the realm of blockchain, all the while learning about machine learning's intricate mechanisms.
+I am enthusiastic to harness the transformative potential of these two technological juggernauts.

 <h2> 💼 Main Stacks </h2>
 Here is a snapshot of the main stack I am most proficient in: